Trump says Rex Tillerson out as Secretary of State, replaced by Mike Pompeo

 “Mike Pompeo is an outstanding selection as our next Secretary of State," Arkansas GOP Sen. Tom Cotton said.
 "Mike’s deep understanding of world affairs, his clear-eyed view of the threats to our national security, and his key relationships with world leaders make him an excellent choice to be our top diplomat.”

-Fox News' Jennifer Bowman, Serafin Gomez, Chad Pergram, Lucas Tomlinson, Rich Edson and The Associated Press contributed to this report.
+Fox News' John Roberts, Jennifer Bowman, Serafin Gomez, Chad Pergram, Lucas Tomlinson, Rich Edson and The Associated Press contributed to this report.